facelessuser/pymdown-extensions/docs/src/markdown/about/development.md

 Commands            | Description
 ------------------- | -----------
-`npm run serve`     | Create a live preview at `localhost:8000` that will pick up your changes as you make them.
 `npm run build`     | Build the final output which will package, minimize, and revision the scripts and stylesheets.
-It will also update the `mkdocs.yml` file to point to the new revisioned files.
+It will also update the `zensical.yml` file to point to the new revisioned files.
 `npm run lint`      | Run just lint on the files.
 `npm run clean_all` | This will clean out the generated CSS and JavaScript files.
-It will also cleanup the generated MkDocs' site.
+It will also cleanup the generated Zensical's site.

-If you need to make changes to the `mkdocs.yml` file, do not update the one in project root directly, but update the one in `docs/src`.
+If you need to make changes to the `zenscial.yml` file, do not update the one in project root directly, but update the one in `docs/src`.
 The build environment copies the one in `docs/src` to the project root and injects the revisioned script name(s) and stylesheet name(s).

-When serving via `npm`, if you want to make sure that the local version of `pymdown-extensions` is used, you need to configure `npm run serve` to call with Python instead of calling the MkDocs binary:
-`npm run serve --mkdocs="python3 -m mkdocs"`.
-This is because if you are calling Python, it will look in the current working directory first for a given module when importing, but if you call the MkDocs binary, it will instead import the installed `pymdown-extensions`.
-Configuring the `--mkdocs` option is also useful if `mkdocs` is not in your path, or you want to call with a specific version of Python.

 ## Spell Checking Documents